Fractured Magic: Chapter Twenty-Five

 Roman sighed.
 Somewhere behind them, the clock tower chimed a new hour.
 “Yes.”

 “Ivor Linde and Aaror Thomason, too,” Gareth said.
 The pattern was obvious: it was the security team.
-But that meant… “And Ms. O’Neill, too?”
+But that meant…”Even Ms. O’Neill?”

 “The orinian that was hanging all over Leandros?
-Yes, definitely her,” Roman said.
+Yes, definitely her.”

 Gareth felt ill.
-“But Eftychia is so gentle,” he protested.
-When he closed his eyes, though, he saw that circle of dead assassins.
+“But she’s so gentle,” he protested.
+When he closed his eyes, though, he saw that circle of dead assassins again.

 “She’s trained to come off that way.
 Gareth, what did you think of me when we first met?
 You trusted me enough to let me drag you, wounded, to a hospital—after I openly admitted to following you.
 You let me near your wife and daughter.
 You asked me to stay in your house, and I could kill you a dozen different ways without even exerting myself.”